Bright Platform Summary

 • Branded e-learning dashboards

-• Site-specific plugins (like VSI customizations) replace default dashboard sections with custom catalog, path cards, progression messaging, and status views.
+• Site-specific plugins replace default dashboard sections with custom catalog, path cards, progression messaging, and status views.

 • SSO-driven enrollment and redirection